Baby Constipation: Signs, Causes, and What Helps

 Common medications given to babies can sometimes cause constipation.

-- Pain-killers containing paracetamol, acetaminophen and ibuprophen.
+- Pain-killers containing paracetamol, acetaminophen and ibuprofen.

 - Antibiotics.

-- Antacids containing alumimum.
+- Antacids containing alumimium.

 - Iron supplements